IRC-SPHERE/sphere-deployment-manager/README.md

 # README #

 ## Information ##

 The SPHERE Deployment Manager is a tool for preparing deployment images for the SPHERE IoT platforms.
-Detailed information is available in [1] (preprint available [here](https://seis.bristol.ac.uk/~xf14883/files/conf/2018_adhocnow_deployment.pdf)).
+Detailed information is available in [1] ([preprint](https://seis.bristol.ac.uk/~xf14883/files/conf/2018_adhocnow_deployment.pdf)).
 If you use the SPHERE Deployment Manager you are kindly asked to cite [1].

 ```